Bengaluru, Shimla 'most liveable' cities, Delhi at 13th spot in govt's Ease of Living Index | Science-Environment

-Of the 49 cities ranked on the livability index in the 'million-plus population' category, Delhi figures in the 13th spot and Srinagar at the bottom.
+Of the 49 cities ranked on livability index in the 'million-plus population' category, Delhi figures at the 13th spot and Srinagar at the bottom.

-According to the index released by Union Housing and Urban Affairs Minister Hardeep Singh Puri, Shimla topped the category of cities with a population of less than a million.
+According to the index released by Union Housing and Urban Affairs Minister Hardeep Singh Puri, Shimla topped the category of cities with 'population less than million'.

-Muzaffarpur figured at the bottom of the livability index for 62 cities in the 'less than million population' category.
+Muzaffarpur was at the bottom of the list of 62 cities that were ranked on livability index in the 'less than million population' category.

+Ghaziabad and Meerut figured at the 30th and the 36th spot in the 'million-plus population' category respectively, while Allahabad is at the 32nd position and is followed by Patna (33rd).
+Faridabad is ranked 40th in this category.

+Performance of the cities have been measured on four broad parameters — governance and social, physical and economic infrastructure.

+In this category, Surat came second, followed by Bhopal, Pimpri Chinchawad, Pune, Ahmedabad, Raipur, Greater Mumbai, Visakhapatnam and Vadodara.

-New Delhi Municipal Council topped the 'Municipal Performance Index' in the 'less than million' population category.
-It is followed by Triputi, Gandhinagar, Karnal, Salem, Tiruppur, Bilaspur, Udaipur, Jhansi, and Tirunelveli.
+New Delhi Municipal Council topped the 'Municipal Performance Index 2020' in the 'less than million' population category.
+It is followed by Tirupati, Gandhinagar, Karnal, Salem, Tiruppur, Bilaspur, Udaipur, Jhansi and Tirunelveli.
+Shillong is at the bottom of this list featuring 60 municipal corporations.

-In this category, Surat came second, followed by Bhopal, Pimpri Chinchwad, Pune, Ahmedabad, Raipur, Greater Mumbai, Visakhapatnam, and Vadodara.
+The Union Housing and Urban Affairs Ministry said that the 'Municipal Performance Index' is an effort to assess and analyse the performance of Indian municipalities based on their defined set of functions.

 ALSO READ